 How many calories does my Husky dog need?

 Huskies are medium-sized dogs with an athletic build (which isn’t surprising – they are the athletes of the dog world!), and they are usually high-energy.

-According to PetBreeds, the average weight of the Siberian Husky is 53 lb, so this is the weight I have used to calculate how many calories your Husky needs.
+The max weight of the Siberian Husky is 50 lb (23 kg), so this is the weight I have used to calculate how many calories your Husky needs in his food.

-This number is likely to be lower for female Siberians, however, as they tend to weigh less than males.
+This number is likely to be lower for female Huskies, however, as they tend to weigh less than males.

 Bred for endurance and survival in freezing temperatures where food is scarce, Siberian Huskies have an efficient metabolism – a little food can last them a long time.
 This means that Huskies tend to eat small amounts of food for their size.

 While it depends on your dog’s activity levels, a typical Husky will eat 2 ½ cups of food a day.

 Many owners consider Huskies “easy keepers” because of this.
 However, given that they eat less, they need energy-dense foods, which pack more calories into small amounts.
 This way, she will still be able to get her daily calorie intake.